prastoin/devblog/src/pages/writing/posts/adonisSocketAuthentication.md

 });
 ```

-Socket-io-client also needs that you define [withCredentials](https://socket.io/fr/docs/v3/client-initialization/#withcredentials) prop to true to be able to forward every `Web auth` crypted cookies in the initial http socket initialization request to the server.
+As described above Socket-io-client also needs that we define [withCredentials](https://socket.io/fr/docs/v3/client-initialization/#withcredentials) prop to true to be able to forward every `Web auth` crypted cookies in the initial http socket initialization request to the server.

 ```ts
 export { io } from 'socket.io-client';